junxit/us-congress-code/title-28/chapter-39/sec-589a.md

 ### Effective Date

 Section effective 30 days after Oct.
 27, 1986, see section 302(a) of Pub.
 L. 99–554, set out as a note under section 581 of this title.

+### Deposits of Certain Fees for Fiscal Years 2018 Through 2022

+Pub.
+L. 115–72, div.
+B, § 1004(b), Oct.
+26, 2017, 131 Stat.
+1232, provided that: “Notwithstanding section 589a(b) of title 28, United States Code, for each of fiscal years 2018 through 2022— “(1) 98 percent of the fees collected under section 1930(a)(6) of such title shall be deposited as offsetting collections to the appropriation ‘United States Trustee System Fund’, to remain available until expended; and “(2) 2 percent of the fees collected under section 1930(a)(6) of such title shall be deposited in the general fund of the Treasury.”